Thai art: Contemporary

 One of the pioneers of modern Thai painting is Khrua In Khong, who is highly regarded for his expressive and atmospheric works that break free from traditional painting rules.
 His art emphasizes the value of painting beyond just theoretical reasons, inspiring future generations of Thai artists to create unique and innovative works.
 Starting from 1957, the influence of European art movements such as Impressionism, Cubism, and Surrealism became more evident in the works of Thai painters, including Fua Haripitak, Sawat Tantisuk, Kiettisak Chanonnart, Ithipol Thangchalok, Tuan Thirapichit, and Decha Warachoon.

 Sculpture

-Thai sculpture is a diverse and intricate art form that encompasses various styles and techniques, from the shallow depths of bas relief to the three-dimensional forms of high relief and floating round reliefs, and is often used for religious purposes as well as for decorative and functional objects such as pottery.
+Thai sculpture covers a range of techniques, from shallow bas relief to high relief and free-standing work.
+It serves religious purposes and is also used for decorative and functional objects such as pottery.

 Wood carving

 Wood is one of the most commonly available materials in tropical regions.
 In Thailand, the most commonly used woods for carving are teak, takhian, rosewood, padu, and makha.
-Wood carving has been a traditional craft in Thailand for centuries, with skilled artisans creating a wide variety of objects, including decorative items and functional pieces such as doors, windows, Buddha images, and decorative patterns for buildings and furniture.
+Wood carving has been a Thai craft for centuries.
+Carvers produce decorative items and functional pieces alike, among them doors, windows, Buddha images, and ornament for buildings and furniture.